Skip to main content

 No matter what they say in their marketing (which is really all it is - a made up marketing spiel) about their supposedly magic batteries that you can use any charger on, it is just totally wrong and demonstrates a total lack of understanding of LiFePO4 chemistry, the narrow voltage range that it operates in and the effects of using a multi-stage Lead acid charger to charge LiFePO4 cells.

-There is a lot more to it than just outline above, but it does get into a very technical discussion which is outline below if you want more info.
+There is a lot more to it than just outline above, but it does get into a very technical discussion which is outlined below if you want more info.

 Now let's talk about charging...

-LiFePO4 chargers in pretty much all the major and reputable brands will limit the charge voltage to 14.6V.
-This is important to limit the voltage that is provided to the battery as a whole and keeping the individual series connected cells to a maximum of 3.65V.
-Lead acid chargers will regularly charge above this voltage which can over charge cells (if not properly limited by the BMS) or cause the HV disconnect issue outlined above.
-LiFePO4 cells need a simple Bulk/Absorption charge profile followed by reverting to a power supply mode (still usually called float but acts differently to a lead acid charger float stage) which holds the voltage at around 13.6V and maintains any loads drawing from the battery.
+LiFePO4 battery chargers from reputable brands will limit the charge voltage to 14.6V to protect the battery and keep individual cells to a maximum of 3.65V.
+Lead acid chargers will regularly charge above this voltage which can over charge lithium cells (if not properly limited by the BMS) or cause the HV disconnect issue outlined above.
+LiFePO4 cells need a simple Bulk/Absorption charge profile followed by reverting to a power supply mode* which holds the voltage at around 13.6V and maintains any loads drawing from the battery.
 Absorption stages are extremely short as the voltage increases to 14.6V very quickly at the end of the charge cycle.

-This is different to a lead acid charger which will charge in bulk stage to around 80% at full current and increasing voltage at which time it moves into absorption stage with ever reducing current whilst holding the maximum voltage for many hours.
-This can be 2-8 hrs (depending on the charger brand) before reverting to float and does take many hours to fully charge the battery to 100%.
-Most are time based and won't ever get a LiFePO4 battery to a full state of charge.
-A lead acid charger continues to put a small current into the battery - think trickle charge regardless of whether there is a load or not to maintain the cells.
-If the charger is undersized, then the absorption stage may never actually finished (due to loads on the system) and will revert to float after the pre-set time has passed.
+Lead acid chargers continues to put a small current into the battery - think trickle charge - to maintain the cells.
+If the charger is undersized, then the absorption stage may never actually finish (due to loads on the system) and will revert to float after the pre-set time has passed.
 It may not actually get to 100% state of charge.
 As the lead acid charger moves to absorption a lot earlier than a LiFePO4 charger does, you always run the risk of never being able to fully charge a LiFePO4 battery with a lead acid charger.

 Ultimately, if it was as simple as using lead acid chargers, then the likes of REDARC, Enerdrive, Victron, Projecta, Intervolt and every other charger supplier in the country that make LiFePO4 specific chargers would not have spent tens/hundreds of thousands of dollars to develop LiFePO4 specific models.